edmontdants/Student-Progress-Tracker-Challenge-Solution/README.md

-# Student Progress Tracker – Backend Solution
+# 🎓 Student Progress Tracker - Backend Challenge

 A modular, scalable backend API to track student progress and analytics, built with **Clean Architecture**, **CQRS**, and **MediatR**.